Zaphod's Guide to Safely Consuming PGGB Plus

 Enable or Disable EQ and Status

-Once you import EQ filters, you have the option to turn EQ on or off using the Enable EQ switch.
+Once you import EQ filters, you have the option to turn EQ on or off using the 'Enable Equalization' check box.
 A status lamp shows current status of EQ .
 The status lamp is always available on all tabs on the bottom right corner.
 When the status light is green, it implies filters have been successfully imported and EQ is enabled.
-Please refer to the legend below for all possible EQ status indications.
+Red indicates that EQ is disabled, and no EQ will be applied.
+Purple indicates that EQ is enabled but the filters are not imported.
+The status light will also show a tooltip for possible EQ status indications.

 Combining Tracks

 Longer tracks benefit from better reconstruction accuracy when remastered using PGGB.
 Depending on how tracks were indexed, it is possible that some albums (especially long classical works) may have been cut into multiple tracks even though they were a single long recording.
 In these cases, to take advantage of longer track lengths that would have been available had the tracks not been cut, PGGB allows you to treat contiguous groups of tracks as one.
 Please be aware that PGGB currently does not split the tracks back to the original track numbering after processing.
+For Combine to work, there are two requirements

 1. The sets of tracks being combined cannot have overlaps